MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Nonprofit/nonProfitCore/DonorCommitment.md

 ms.author: leeclontz
 ---

-# Donor Commitment in Cloud for Nonprofit core data model
+# Donor Commitment in Microsoft for Nonprofit core data model

 Donor commitments represent the actual or prospective agreement between a donor and an organization for the donor to make a gift to the organization.